omgmog/talk-cardboctober/talk.md

 ## **HARD MODE**
 ### **all of above & blog daily**

-^ I decided it would be fun to make something and also blog about it.
+^ I decided it would be fun to make something each day and also blog about it.

 ---
 ## I made some